Dateline: Le Morne, Mauritius

 - Be cautious of popular advice; and

 - Be humble enough to recognize and accept what you don’t know and pay to get the proper, quality advice that you need.

 Unfortunately, the people who have signed up for Stripe Atlas were probably never taught these lessons.
 When Stripe Atlas came out in early 2016, it was the cool kid on the block.

 It was the newest shiny object on the never-ending list of popular offshore solutions that are habitually paraded about as the panacea for your every need, joining the ranks of programs like Estonian e-residency and e-companies, as well as banking with FinTechs like Revolut and N26.

-As Stripe Atlas rolled out its services, I could already hear the folks waiting in line to sign up, eagerly singing along with Echosmith:
+As Stripe Atlas rolled out its services, I could already hear the folks waiting in line to sign up, frantically tracking their application through the Stripe Atlas dashboard, eagerly singing along with Echosmith:

 I wish that I could be like the cool kids